Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Related Works

 \subsection{Momentum methods}

-Momentum methods apply the history information of gradients to accelerate GD.
-For quadratic convex problem, Polyak proved HB can obtain a local iteration complexity $\mathcal{O}(\sqrt{\kappa}\log(1/\epsilon))$~\cite{polyak1964some}, where $\kappa$ is the condition number of the quadratic problem.
+Momentum methods apply the historical information of gradients to accelerate GD.
+For the quadratic convex problem, Polyak proved HB achieves a local iteration complexity $\mathcal{O}(\sqrt{\kappa}\log(1/\epsilon))$~\cite{polyak1964some}, where $\kappa > 1$ is the condition number of the quadratic problem.
 Compared to the iteration complexity $\mathcal{O}(\kappa \log(1/\epsilon))$ of GD, HB achieves an acceleration.
-Ghadimi \textit{et al.}~\cite{ghadimi2015global}provided the global convergence guarantee of HB in solving $L-$smooth and $\mu-$strongly convex problems, in which the average iterates of HB converge to a global optimal with $\mathcal{O}(\kappa \log(1/\epsilon))$ iteration complexity, where $\kappa = L/\mu$.
-Note that this rate is similar to that of GD.
-In addition, Lessard \textit{et al.}~\cite{lessard2016analysis} found a counterexample that HB fails to converge in solving some $L-$smooth and $\mu-$strongly convex problems.
-On the contrary, NAG enjoys the global iteration complexity $\mathcal{O}(\sqrt{\kappa}\log(1/\epsilon))$ for the same problem~\cite{nesterov2013introductory}.
+For $L-$smooth and $\mu-$strongly convex problems,\cite{ghadimi2015global} proved that the average iterates of HB converge to a global optimal with $\mathcal{O}(\frac{L}{\mu} \log(1/\epsilon))$ iteration complexity, similar to the convergence of GD.
+Nevertheless, \cite{lessard2016analysis} discovered a counterexample that HB fails to converge in tackling some smooth and strongly convex problems.
+In contrast, NAG enjoys a global iteration complexity $\mathcal{O}(\sqrt{\kappa}\log(1/\epsilon))$ in the same setting~\cite{nesterov2013introductory}.

-Meanwhile, some researchers exploit the connection between the discrete momentum method and ODE.
-By taking the step size towards infinitesimal, Wilson \textit{et al.}~\cite{Wilson2021} derived the corresponding continuous-time limits of HB and NAG, where both methods enjoy the same ODE formulation.
-Su \textit{et al.}~\cite{su2014differential} further derived the limiting second-order ODE for NAG with the time-varying momentum parameter and recovered its convergence rate with simple proof.
-Moreover, Shi \textit{et al.}~\cite{Shi2021} applied dimensional analysis and established high-resolution continuous-time formulations for momentum methods, in which HB has different limiting ODE compared to NAG.
-Based on continuous Lyapunov functions, \cite{Shi2021} only derived that both high-resolution ODEs of HB and NAG have the same convergence rate $e^{-\sqrt{\mu}t/4}$ for $L-$smooth and $\mu-$strongly convex problems.
-By discretizing the Lyapunov function and the high-resolution ODEs, Shi further proved that NAG converges faster than HB.
-Applying subtle analysis, Sun \textit{et al.}~\cite{Sun2020} improved above continuous-time result of NAG with a faster $e^{-3\sqrt{\mu}t/7}$ convergence rate.
+Meanwhile, researchers investigated the connection between discrete momentum methods and ODEs.
+With the step size towards infinitesimal, \cite{Wilson2021} derived HB and NAG share the same ODE formulation. \cite{su2014differential} obtained the limiting ODE for NAG with a time-varying momentum parameter.
+Subsequently, \cite{Shi2021} applied dimensional analysis to establish high-resolution ODEs for momentum methods, where HB and NAG exhibit different limiting ODEs.
+However, in the continuous viewpoint, \cite{Shi2021} only proved HB and NAG have the same convergence rate $\mathcal{O}(e^{-\sqrt{\mu}t/4})$ for $L-$smooth and $\mu-$strongly convex problems.
+By discretizing the Lyapunov function and the high-resolution ODEs, Shi further proved that NAG converges faster than HB in the strongly convex setting.
+Additionally, \cite{Sun2020} improved above continuous-time result of NAG with a faster $\mathcal{O}(e^{-3\sqrt{\mu}t/7})$ convergence rate.
+Recently, \cite{Zhang2021} further derived a shaper $\mathcal{O}(e^{-\sqrt{\mu}t/2})$ result.